Code-Institute-Submissions/YogaCity/README.md

 The title will be color gold with next to the title a playful icon.<br>
 The title will have a hover over effect and will change the text color to silver and will have a shine effect.<br>
 The rest of the text will be white.<br>
-Three verticaly radio buttons for each location, where the client can choose from.
+Three verticaly radio buttons for each location.<br>
+The locations are in alphabetical order.<br> Automatically the first selectable radiobutton is selected.<br>
-Followed by five verticaly radio buttons for each day of the week, where the client can choose from.
+Followed by five verticaly radio buttons for each day of the week.<br>
+Automatically the first selectable radiobutton is selected.<br>
-Underneath the radio buttons will be two verticaly text input field for the name and e-mail address.
+Underneath the radio buttons will be two text input field underneath each other for the name and e-mail address. <br>
+These are required field.<br>
-The borders will be color white, with hoover over effect to change them to color gold.
+The borders will be color white, with hoover over effect to change them to color gold.<br>
+When the send button is pressed and the required fields are not filled in, the borders of the required text fields will change to red with a red cross at the end.<br>
-And at the bottum will a submit button.
-White text with background color gold.
+And at the bottom will be a submit button with white text and the background color gold. <br>
 With hoover over effect to change the text color to gold and the background color to silver.

-xxxx

-With radionbuttons for every yoga day and radiobuttons for every yoga location.<br>
-Followed by a name and email text field and a button for sending the form.<br>
-When the form is send, you will be directed the the Thank You page.<br><br>
-See trough form with five radio buttons for each week day, all lined up vertically. <br>
-Followed by three radio buttons for each location, all lined up vertically. <br>
-Two wide required text fields with name and email address.<br>
-When the send button is pressed, it will lead you to the _thankyou.html_ page.<br>
+__Thank You__<br>
+This page is only accessible when the sign-up form is send.<br>
+There will no menu item be active

 ### Mockups
 The following wireframes were created using Balsamiq to design the website layout options: